open-dollar/od-docs/docs/ungovernance/governance-minimization-guide.md

 ### 4. Governance Minimization Levels

-There are three levels (or stages) of governance minimization that a GEB (like the one for RAI) will go through:
+There are three levels (or stages) of governance minimization that a GEB (like the one for OD) will go through:

 #### Level 1 - Deadline 14 Months Post Launch